Code-Institute-Submissions/uc-frontend-milestone/README.md

 <hr>

-This is a simple single page website for a private personal training studio.
+This is a single page website for a private personal training studio.
 The website is intended to help the business owner generate new business, inform potential clients of the services provided, provide directions to the studio and social media links.

 The goals for the **business owner** are as follows: